Who is the Real Shande far di Goyim?

 Shande far di Goyim has taken on new meaning in recent days with the tumultuous appearance of high-profile Alt-Right/Nazis marching through Charlottesville.
 The response of some high-profile Jews, by contrast, has remained tepidly calm and collected as if nothing has changed and that includes folks like Steve Bannon’s former aide-de-camp and self-proclaimed Statue of Liberty historian, Stephen Miller (the kind of kid my late father would dub a little “pisher”) and Jared Kushner, presently Jesus-tasked with bringing peace to the Middle East, among other things.

-I grew up in a 1950’s-era Brooklyn tenement hearing the Shande reference used sparingly; it was a time when most Jews kept their mouths shut even among friends and relatives.
-Mouths went wide open only when a Jew appeared whose activities were so beyond the pale that they couldn’t, in good conscience, keep their mouths shut.
-One prime example was Roy Marcus Cohn; the vile and reptilian excuse for a lawyer who aided and abetted Senator Joe McCarthy in his witch hunting of alleged communists who had infiltrated the government.
+I grew up in a 1950’s-era Brooklyn tenement hearing the shande reference used sparingly; it was a time when most Jews kept their mouths shut even among friends and relatives.
+Mouths went wide open only when a Jew appeared whose activities were so beyond the pale that they, in good conscience, felt compelled by a higher authority to voice an opinion.
+One prime example was Roy Marcus Cohn; the vile and reptilian excuse for a lawyer who aided and abetted Senator Joe McCarthy in witch hunting alleged communists who had infiltrated the government.
 In the process he destroyed the lives and reputations of many innocent and honorable citizens.
-It finally took the courage of one non-Jew, Boston lawyer Joseph Welch to speak truth to power.
+It finally took the courage of a non-Jew, Boston lawyer Joseph Welch, to speak truth to power.
 Hired by the Army in 1954 to defend against accusations that there were security lapses at top-secret facilities, Welch popped a gasket when McCarthy suddenly launched an attack on one of his aides, labeling him a communist.

 Welch’s response was epic: